Sergey0101010/InterviewQuestions/db.md

 __Database management system (DBMS)__ is the software that interacts with end users, application, and the database itself to capture and analyze the data.

-Main functions of the DBSM:
+Main functions of the DBMS:

 + Data storage management
 + Data transformation and presentation